 The demand for high-quality email hosting support has skyrocketed because these services negate the additional costs of finding the human resources to manage in-house email servers.

-At Namecheap, we provide secure and advanced email hosting that matches your domain.
+Namecheap email hosting is a secure and advanced service that matches your domain.
 We offer Professional Business Email with a variety of plans and features for any budget and a less advanced cPanel email which is included in our shared hosting.
 Our services include web-based email with full browser support and a slick user interface, mobile support for Pro and Ultimate plans, multiple email account accessibilities (to manage different providers from one place), plus easy collaboration features to securely and simply share documents, tasks, appointments and more with a group.

 Our prices start from just $0.91 a month, and you can see how we stack up against our competitors by using our easy comparison of low-cost email hosting providers of 2022.